 The TR-330 trumpet has stainless steel pistons, which have the advantage of being inexpensive and durable.
 Stainless steel has become the valve material of choice for many trumpet brands at the intermediate and professional level because its harder alloy offers a narrow tolerance for fitting within the casings, which can improve intonation.

-Ultimately, I’d say the durability of the valves depends more on the quality of the material and workmanship as well as the care taken to regularly clean and oil the valves than on which of the above materials is used chosen.
+Ultimately, I’d say the durability of the valves depends more on the quality of the material and workmanship as well as the care taken to regularly clean and oil the valves than on which of the above materials is used to manufacture them.

 Trumpets normally have a surface coating, either a plating or a lacquer, to protect the underlying material and give the instrument a shine (related: Trumpet Finishes: Raw Brass, Plating or Lacquer?).